css-ch/angular-lingua/angular-lingua-lib/README.md

 ```bash
 npm i angular-lingua
 ```
 To use angular-lingua in your project you have to import the module in your AppModule and provide a default language.
-This language can be changed at runtime.
+This can be done via a provider or through a forRoot parameter.
+The language can be changed at runtime.

 ```typescript
 import { NgModule } from '@angular/core';